SY Aurora

 A 1912 envelope from the Aurora to New Zealand postmarked Hobart, 17 March 1913.
 From the John Clemente collection.

 SY Aurora was a 580-ton barque-rigged steam yacht built by Alexander Stephen and Sons Ltd. in Dundee, Scotland, in 1876, for the Dundee Seal and Whale Fishing Company.
 She was 165 ft long with a 30 ft beam.
 The hull was made of oak, sheathed with greenheart and lined with fir.
 The bow was a mass of solid wood reinforced with steel-plate armour.
 The heavy side frames were braced by two levels of horizontal oak beams.
-Its primary use was whaling in the northern seas, and it was built sturdily enough to withstand the heavy weather and ice that would be encountered there.
+Its primary use was whaling in the northern seas, and it was built sturdily enough to withstand the heavy weather and ice that would be encountered when in service.
 That strength proved useful for Antarctic exploration as well and between 1911 and 1917 it made five trips to the continent, for both exploration and rescue missions.

 Whaling

-Between the years 1876 and 1910, Aurora made the annual trip from Dundee, Scotland to St. John's, Newfoundland to take part in the whale and seal hunt in the North Atlantic.
+Between the years 1876 and 1910, Aurora made the annual trip from Dundee, Scotland to St. John's, Newfoundland to take part in whale and seal hunts in the North Atlantic.
 There were a couple of notable events in this time.
 In 1884, along with other whalers in the area Aurora made an attempt to rescue the controversial Greely Expedition, and its captain, James Fairweather assisted with a repair to the US relief ship Bear.
 In 1891, the ship came to the rescue of the crew of Polynia when it was crushed in sea ice.